-The path of the Blue Trail continues beside the gate of the fort and descends steeply until the village.
-We reach the first houses of the settlement beside the stations of the Calvary.
-We turn right onto the main road, pass the Roman Catholic church and reach the ferry station at the coast of the Danube.
-We can ask for the stamp of the Blue Trail at the ticket office of the ferry (Videgrád, komp pénztára).
+The path of the Blue Trail continues beside the gate of the fort and descends steeply until the village of Visegrád.
+We reach the first houses of the settlement beside the stations of the Calvary, turn right onto the main road, pass the Roman Catholic church and reach the ferry station through a pedestrian underpass at the coast of the Danube.
+We can find the stamp of the Blue Trail beside the ferry station, on a concrete column (Videgrád village, ferry).
 After stamping we cross the river on the ferry and we can say, after a 550 km long hike we have completed the western half of the Blue Trail!

 But there are many sights in the village, it is worth visiting them!
 The king’s palace is located at the foot of the Castle Hill among the houses of the village.
 The first palace was built at the foot of the Castle Hill in the first half of the 14th century.
 This was always the residence of the Hungarian kings, but King Matthias had a biggest one built in the second half of the 15th century.
 Now you can see only the ruins of the palace, because it was destroyed during the many siege of the fortress and people took its stones to other buildings.
-Its excavation began in year 1934 a finished a few years ago.
+Its excavation began in year 1934 and finished a few years ago.
 It is worth visiting its ruined walls to see the remains of the renaissance palace of King Matthias.

 The second sight is the Salamon Tower.
 It stands at the northern border of the settlement in the side of the Castle Hill.
 It is a part of the former “Lower Fort” of Visegrád.
 A wall connected to each other the fortress on the top of the hill, and this tower.
 The walls went farther, till the gate of the village.
 The tower and the gate was reconstruct in the first half of the 20th century but smaller renovation work have been flowing continuously on the former area of the Lower Fort.
-And finally I would like to tell you some words about its name.
+And finally I would like to tell you afew words about its name.
 According to the tales the Hungarian lords arrested and imprisoned the Hungarian King Salamon here in this tower.
 But it is a mistake, because this tower still wasn't standing in the 11th century, when this affaire happened.